 If the REIT is required to use EFTPS and fails to do so, it may be subject to a 10% penalty.
 If the REIT is not required to use EFTPS, it may participate voluntarily.
 To enroll in or receive more information about EFTPS, call 1-800-555-4477.
 To enroll online, visit www.eftps.gov.

 Depositing on time.
-For EFTPS deposits to be made timely, the REIT must initiate the
+For EFTPS deposits to be made timely, the REIT must initiate the transaction at least 1 business day before the date the deposit is due.

 Deposits With Form 8109